SystemsApproach/ops/provision.rst

 3.2 Infrastructure-as-Code
 --------------------------

-All Terraform provides is a declarative way of saying what your want from your infrastructure; how the assorted Kubernetes clusters (some running at the edges on bare-metal and some instantiated in GCP) are to be configured.
+Terraform provides a declarative way of saying what you want from your infrastructure; how the assorted Kubernetes clusters (some running at the edges on bare-metal and some instantiated in GCP) are to be configured.
 Since declarative suggests WSIWG, the best thing to do is walk through an example. *[Need some setup to understand .tf vs .tfvars (and modules).
 Also give a conceptual overview.
 Remember, Terraform just says what; the Provisioning API makes it so.]*

 Top level says what kinds of clusters are in play...